linux-system-roles/metrics/README.md

 This role does not configure for remote access to these services such as through a firewall.
 See https://github.com/linux-system-roles/firewall

+This role does not configure SELinux for remote access to these services either.
+However, the pmcd and pmproxy services are in the "ephemeral" range requiring no special setup and the Grafana port is "unregistered".
+The Redis port is gated by the redis_port_t SELinux type and may need to be further configured, if you require direct access (not required if you are accessing it from metrics role tools like Grafana and PCP).
+Use https://github.com/linux-system-roles/selinux to manage port access, for SELinux contexts.

 ## Dependencies

 None.